DavidHuang2002/davidhuang2002.github.io/projects/chat-app.md

 ## What I learned

 This experience taught me a lot about how to use web socket for real time communications.
-Deploying it on the web also gave me the experience with Vercel.

-The deployment was done using Vercel for the front-end
+Deploying it on the web also gave me the chance of trying out deployment using Vercel and practicing my skill of using Azure.

 ## Show me the code